ldynia/workshop-github-copilot-chat/chat/WORKSHOP.md

 ```
 @workspace What is Sherlock?
 @workspace How to run Sherlock locally?
-@workspace How to run Sherlock with docker?
+@workspace How to run this project with docker?
 ```

 Visit the following URLs: Run locally